-Stock options have generally been granted with an exercise price equal to the Company's stock price on the date of grant.
-The fair value of each option award is estimated using a Black-Scholes-Merton option-pricing model and is amortized over the vesting period, generally four years.
-The weighted-average fair value of options granted during the past three years and the weighted-average assumptions used in the Black-Scholes-Merton option-pricing model for such grants were as follows:
+Stock options have generally been granted with an exercise price equal to the average of the high and low market prices per share for the Company's stock on the date of grant.
+The fair value of each stock option award is estimated using a Black-Scholes-Merton option-pricing model and is amortized over the vesting period, generally four years.
+The weighted-average fair value of stock options granted during the past three years and the weighted-average assumptions used in the Black-Scholes-Merton option-pricing model for such grants were as follows:

-2015 2014 2013
+2016 2015 2014

-Fair value of options at grant date \$ 4.38 \$ 3.91 \$ 3.73
+Fair value of stock options at grant date \$ 4.17 \$ 4.38 \$ 3.91

-Dividend yield 3.1% 2.7% 2.8%
+Dividend yield 3.2% 3.1% 2.7%

-Expected volatility 16.0% 16.0% 17.0%
+Expected volatility 16.0% 16.0% 16.0%

-Risk-free interest rate 1.8% 1.6% 0.9%
+Risk-free interest rate 1.5% 1.8% 1.6%

-Expected term of the option 6 years 5 years 5 years
+Expected term of the stock options 6 years 6 years 5 years

-&lt;sup>1 The dividend yield is the calculated yield on the Company's stock at the time of the grant.
+&lt;sup>1 The dividend yield is the calculated yield on the Company's stock at the time of the

-Generally, stock options granted from 1999 through July 2003 expire15 years from the date of grant and stock options granted in December 2003 and thereafter expire10 years from the date of grant.
+Generally, stock options granted from 1999 through July 2003 expire15 years from the date of grant, and stock options granted in December 2003 and thereafter expire10 years from the date of grant.
 The shares of common stock to be issued and/or sold upon exercise of stock options are made available from either authorized and unissued Company common stock or from the Company's treasury shares.
-In 2007, the Company began issuing common stock under these plans from the Company's treasury shares.
+In 2007, the Company began issuing common stock under its stock-based compensation plans from the Company's treasury shares.